INSIGHTS

 Be Realistic and Transparent With Results

 We have worked with Fortune 500 publicly traded companies that have a wealth of ESG metrics and private companies that have little to none.
 In both cases, we caution businesses to be honest, approachable and, above all, realistic in setting and progressing toward ESG-related objectives.
 Sometimes that means asking whether your company has a sustainability story to tell.
 Getting to that answer requires measuring your organization’s true environmental and social impact in its supply chain.
-As impact investing increases and businesses continue to realize that environmental risk is financial risk, it has become impossible to position a company as good if it is, to any reasonable effect, still propagating bad.
-The consequences to a brand accused of greenwashing (conveying a false impression or misleading information about sustainability achievements) are far more detrimental than not having or not hitting moonshot-like benchmarks.

 While sustainability looks different for every company, one thing is clear: a sound communications strategy and sustainability story helps to secure brand reputation and market differentiation, drive employee engagement, satisfy investors and attract top talent — all key ingredients for long-term profitability.